sjspielman/learning-spatial/README.md

 I'm doing tutorials and such.
 Aiming to treat this README like a lab notebook.

+### 2025-08-07

+- Went through the Banksy quick start and a bit of a vignette that provides more (but not much!) context about choosing parameters
+  - Very quick, very straightforward to use, and there are strategies we can use to compare different flavors of clustering, e.g. how much cell vs neighborhood is considered
+  - Parameters can be set to the given technology so this is flexible for most input data

 ### 2025-08-01

 - Went through the `SpaNorm` tutorial